0xB10C/mempool-dat/README.md

 - mempool entries: raw transaction (here parsed as [btcsuite/btcd/wire MsgTx](https://godoc.org/github.com/btcsuite/btcd/wire#MsgTx) ), first seen timestamp and the feeDelta
 - and the not-parsed mapDeltas as byte slices

-You may see this package as Work-In-Progess.
+You may see this package as Work-In-Progress.
 There are no tests yet.

 ## Example usage